 Econ Forum

-Examples of discussion topics and articles we have used recently
+Examples of past discussion topics and articles

 The Grexit: The battle over the Euro--Greece vs Europe.
-Articles included "IU, IMF Bail Out Greece During Debt Crisis," "Go ahead, Angela, make my day" from the Economist, and "Ending Greece's Nightmare" by Paul Krugman from the 1/26/2015 New York Times Opinion Pages.
+Articles included "IU, IMF Bail Out Greece During Debt Crisis," "Go ahead, Angela, make my day" from the Economist, and "Ending Greece's Nightmare" by Paul Krugman from the New York Times Opinion Pages.
 View all three articles online here.

 The economics of lethal disease outbreaks: the case of Ebola.
 "The Ebola Crisis" from the Economist and "Ebola: Economic impact already serious; could be catastrophic without swift response" from The World Bank.
 View both articles online here.